AdobeDocs/experience-platform.en/help/destinations/catalog/streaming/http-destination.md

 * Your HTTP endpoint must support the Experience Platform profile schema.
 No transformation to a 3rd-party payload schema is supported in the HTTP API destination.
 Refer to the [exported data](#exported-data) section for an example of the Experience Platform output schema.
 * Your HTTP endpoint must support headers.

+>[!TIP]
+>
-You can also use [Adobe Experience Platform Destination SDK](/help/destinations/destination-sdk/overview.md) to set up an integration and send Experience Platform profile data to an HTTP endpoint.
+> You can also use [Adobe Experience Platform Destination SDK](/help/destinations/destination-sdk/overview.md) to set up an integration and send Experience Platform profile data to an HTTP endpoint.

 ## IP address allowlist {#ip-address-allowlist}